 Everybody – Portraits of every human on Earth

 Everybody is an impossible* attempt to do a portrait of every living human on Earth, and thereby a collective portrait of “everybody”, the human species as it looks early in the 21st century.
-If everything goes as planned, the project will fail with no less than 1,000 portraits covering all seven continents.

 Yes, your portrait, too!
 You will get the picture to use in any way you see fit, and everybody who volunteers to be part of the project will be included, no exceptions.
 Please see everybodysportrait.com for specifics and a contact form.
-See Everybody’s Facebook page for daily** updates.
+See Everybody’s Facebook page for irregular updates.
 Like the page to get portraits in your stream.